 MA IN ENGLISH

 Applicants to the Master's program in English must hold a bachelor's degree from an institution accredited by one of the regional accrediting agencies.
-Applicants are normally expected to have at least eighteen undergraduate credits and a 3.0 average in English, but applications are occasionally accepted from candidates who majored in related fields.
+Applicants are normally expected to have at least eighteen undergraduate credits, with a focus on literature, and a 3.0 average in English, but applications are occasionally accepted from candidates who majored in related fields.

 To earn the Master's degree, you will complete 30 credits, including a thesis or an oral/written field examination.